Images

 In general, right justify images with text, especially at the top of a webpage.
 This layout makes text easier for users to read.

-See an example of a right-justified image.
+See an example page that contains a right-justified image.

 GSA logo